 The liquid is really a spicy broth and perfect for ripping a chunk of bread from the loaf and dunking it right into the broth.

-This also pairs well with my Pressure Cooker Butternut Squash Pasta.
+Killer Shrimp pairs really well with Pressure Cooker Butternut Squash Pasta.

 Kitchen Equipment and Essentials